|

 he became suddenly and stubbornly silent and spoke in his broken

+English.
 His cancer

 is rapidly eating away his life.
 The right cheek is entirely gone,